emqx/cloud-docs/en_US/overview.md

 ### *Hybrid Model*

 EMQX Cloud provides MQTT services to support hybrid applications with two-way communication and data collection models.
-Through capabilities such as shared subscriptions and Data Integrations, data is persisted while flowing from object to object and from object to application.
+Through capabilities such as shared subscriptions and data integrations, data is persisted while flowing from object to object and from object to application.

 ![hybrid model](./_assets/hybrid_model.png)

-In this model, the MQTT service provided by EMQX Cloud not only bridges the gap between device and device, device and application but also persists the required data so that non-real-time applications can subsequently make use of the acquired data.
+In this model, the MQTT service provided by EMQX Cloud not only bridges the device-device and device-application gaps, but also persists the required data so that non-real-time applications can subsequently make use of the acquired data.
 Typical of these applications are artificial intelligence applications where the data acquired by the terminal needs to be sent to the cloud, where the computational model running in the cloud is calculated and fed back to the terminal, such as item or face recognition applications.
 At the same time, a copy of the data needs to be persisted in the database for subsequent offline training and improvement of the AI computational model.

 ## Product Plans